yigitisik/whataifound/docs/CONTRIBUTING.md

 challenge novelty, submit a PR downgrading the entry to `known` with the specific prior-work citation.

-Every finding page carries an **"Is this graded wrong?"** link that opens the [grade challenge](../.github/ISSUE_TEMPLATE/grade-challenge.yml) issue form with the entry id and its current grades already filled in.
+Every finding page carries a **Challenge the grade** link that opens the [grade challenge](../.github/ISSUE_TEMPLATE/grade-challenge.yml) issue form with the entry id and its current grades already filled in.
 It exists so that contesting a grade doesn't require forking the repo: the reporter supplies the citation, nothing else.